ExCALIBUR-NEPTUNE/NESO/README.md

 repository](https://github.com/ExCALIBUR-NEPTUNE/NESO-Spack) and is
 the same as if you were doing a traditional Spack installation of a named version of NESO.
 This has the particular advantage of building with all toolchaings (i.e., GCC, OneAPI) at one time.
+It also works well if you are developing NESO and Nektar++ simultaneously, as it will rebuild both.
 The main disadvantage of this approach is that Spack hides the output of CMake during the build process and will only show you any information on the build if there is an error.
 This means you will likely miss any compiler warnings, unless you check the build logs.
 There is also some overhead associated with running Spack, which makes the build a little slow.

 An alternative approach is to prefix your usual build commands with `spack build-env neso%gcc` or `spack build-env neso%oneapi` (depending